 Kiss as the embodiment of heavenly love.

-Merging human and sensual love with divine and spiritual love was something that we see throughout history, including Sufism, mystery school, Greek mythology, Hinduism and Christian mysticism.
+Merging human love with divine and spiritual love was something that we see throughout history, including Sufism, mystery school, Greek mythology, Hinduism and Christian mysticism.

 The Ecstasy of Saint Theresa, 1647–1652

-In Christian mystical texts, mystics often not only used erotic language and imagery, but also the sentiments and experience of human sensual love to describe their experience of connection to God, as seen from the biblical Song of Songs and The Ecstasy of Saint Theresa.
+In Christian mystical texts, mystics often used the sentiments and experience of human sensual love to describe their experience of connection to God, as seen from the biblical Song of Songs and The Ecstasy of Saint Theresa.

 There is talk of love, sensual delight, vitality, bliss, passion and ecstatic union with the beloved, such as God or Christ.
 Within the romantic love tradition itself some Christian writers also correlated human and divine experiences of love, as they did not see it as separate, but rather as inseparable in meaning under the Christian conception of love.
 All the while, they incorporated the importance of blessedness, grace and virtues such as loyalty, devotion, humility and faith, that are needed to attain the connection to higher consciousness.